RishabhBudhia/VITHack_Submission/README.md

 we endeavour to deploy it on a robust web app with a good user interface and experience so that it is easy to use and monitor your health.We have Created a website and an App so that the user can easily track his/her health.
 Our main objective is to improve the user's health and motivate them to live a healthy life.

 ## Features of our Website/App:
--Track you Heart Rate
+-Track you Heart Rate <br />
--Predict the risks of cardiovascular diseases which are fatal -If the user has a critical condition, an SOS will automatically sent to his/her emergency contacts -You can check your health status anytime.
+-Predict the risks of cardiovascular diseases which are fatal <br />
+-If the user has a critical condition, an SOS will automatically sent to his/her emergency contacts <br />
+-You can check your health status anytime. <br />
--You can check and analyse your previous records.
+-You can check and analyse your previous records. <br />
--Keep track of your appointments and you don't even have to remember them.
+-Keep track of your appointments and you don't even have to remember them. <br />
--UI is simple and easy to use.
+-UI is simple and easy to use. <br />